ScilifelabDataCentre/swedish-pathogens-portal-django/doc/architecture/decisions/0002-formatting-rules.md

 We will adopt the following formatting rules for the Swedish Pathogens Portal project:

-### HTML Line Length
+### HTML Formatting
-- **Rule**: Maximum 80 characters per line in HTML template files, primarily referring to content/text displayed on webpages (e.g., text within `<p>`, `<h1>`, `<div>`, and other content tags)
+- **Line Length**: Aim for approximately 90-100 characters per line in HTML template files, primarily referring to content/text displayed on webpages (e.g., text within `<p>`, `<h1>`, `<div>`, and other content tags).
+This is a guideline rather than a hard threshold, as there is no good automated tool to enforce it for HTML.
+- **Indentation**: If indentation is used, it should be 4 spaces (consistent with Python formatting).
 - **Rationale**: Improves readability in code reviews, easier to view in terminal/IDE side-by-side, aligns with common HTML style guides.
 Prevents overly long lines that are hard to scan, especially for content that will be displayed to users.
+The guideline is more lenient than Python's 88-character limit to account for HTML's structure and TailwindCSS utility classes.
-- **Note**: While HTML templates with TailwindCSS utility classes can create long lines in code, the 80-character limit primarily applies to visible content/text.
-Code formatting (attributes, class lists) may exceed this limit when necessary for readability.
+- **Note**: While HTML templates with TailwindCSS utility classes can create long lines in code, the line length guideline primarily applies to visible content/text.
+Code formatting (attributes, class lists) may exceed this guideline when necessary for readability.
+Since there's no good automated tool to enforce HTML line length, this is a soft guideline to avoid overly long lines when possible.
 - **Enforcement**: Manual code review.
-Automated tooling (e.g., Prettier, HTML linters) may be considered in the future to enforce this rule.
+Automated tooling (e.g., Prettier, HTML linters) may be considered in the future, but currently there is no reliable tool to enforce HTML line length.

 ### File Naming Convention
 - **Rule**: Use lowercase with underscores for all file names (e.g., `my_file_name.html`, `topic_detail.py`)